How to Organize Your Favorite Recipes

 1. Print, Use Page Protectors, and Add to Binders

 I’m actually in the process of doing this for my kids and grandkids.
 I firmly believe that my recipes are a legacy that I get to leave behind for my family.
-Taking the time to print, using page protectors, and add to binders is the way in which I’m choosing to organize my favorite recipes.
+Taking the time to print physical pages, then protecting them from moisture and food smudges using page protectors, and then adding them to binders is the way in which I’m choosing to organize my favorite recipes.

-I’m also printing all of the recipes from my blog and adding them to the binders.
-All of my favorite recipes are on my blog, so it only makes sense that I add them to the list.
+I’m also printing all of the recipes from my blog and adding them to the binders, if they weren’t there already.
+All of my favorite recipes are on my blog, so it only makes sense that I add them to the inventory of recipe pages I want to be saved for future reference.

 I can bet you guessed what color I want, yep, it’s the purple one.
 I bought some of the binders at Staples in St. George, Utah.
-But I also ordered some online 2-Inch Better Binders and found there are many colors to choose from.
+But I also ordered some online 2-Inch Better Binders and found there are many colors to choose from if you have a favorite, or want to sort/organize the recipes in different binders based on what kind of recipe it is.

 I bought these Page Protectors and these LONG Recipe Dividers ( I LOVE these-you can see the tabs) and I started printing recipes and copying all the recipes we want to save for future family members.
 I tried to get the page protectors at Costco, but they didn’t have any here in Southern Utah.